Maheshsk06/MongoDB/README.md

 # MongoDB
-Created a basic telephone directory in a dataframe conected to MongoDB cloud and created an database.
+Created a basic telephone directory in a dataframe.
+ And conected to MongoDB cloud and created an database.